 1 What is international protection?
-1 2 What is non-refoulement and who does it apply to?
-2 3 Who shall be granted international protection in the EU?
-3 4 What is the difference between a migrant and a person in need of international protection?
-5 5 Is it my duty to decide whether a person is in need of international? protection?
-6 6 What rights do persons who may be in need of international protection have when I come into contact with them?
-7 7 What is my responsibility towards vulnerable persons?
-8 8 What is my responsibility towards a child or a person who claims to be a child?
-9 9 Could a victim of human trafficking also be in need of international protection? n 10 Who can apply for international protection?
-13 11 Can a person with fraudulent documents or without documents at all also apply for international protection?
-14
+6 2 What is non-refoulement and who does it apply to?
+7 3 Who will be granted international protection in the EU?
+8 4 What is the difference between a migrant and a person in need of international protection?
+10 5 Is it my duty to decide whether a person is in need of international protection?
+11 6 What rights do persons who may be in need of international protection have when I come into contact with them?
+12 7 What is my responsibility towards vulnerable persons?
+13 8 What is my responsibility towards a child or a person who claims to be a child?
+14 9 Could a victim of human trafficking also be in need of international protection?
+16 10 Who can apply for international protection?
+18 11 Can a person with fraudulent documents or without any documents also apply for international protection?
+19 12 How do I recognise that someone may wish to apply for international protection?

-12 How do I recognise that someone may wish to apply for international protection?
-15 13 When and how should I provide information to people who may wish to apply for international protection?
-17 14 When does someone become an applicant for international protection?
-19 15 How do I recognise that a person is asking for international protection?
-20 16 What should I do if a person has expressed the wish to apply for international protection to me?
-21 17 What should I do if there are indications that someone may be in need of protection, but he/she has not expressed the wish to apply?
-23 18 What if a person applied for asylum, but I suspect he/she is only trying to abuse the system?
-25 19 What happens if I fail to identify a person wishing to apply for international protection?
-26 20 Sometimes I feel exhausted or even feel angry at the persons I have to deal with on a daily basis.
+13 When and how should I provide information to people may wish to apply for international protection?
+22 14 When does someone become an applicant for international protection?
+24 15 How do I recognise that a person is asking for international protection?
+25 16 What should I do if a person has expressed the wish to apply for international protection to me?
+26 17 What should I do if there are indications that someone may be in need of protection, but they have not expressed the wish to apply?
+28 18 What if a person applied for asylum, but I suspect they are trying to abuse the system?
+30 19 What happens if I fail to identify a person wishing to apply for international protection?
+31 20 Sometimes I feel exhausted or even feel angry at the persons I have to deal with on a daily basis.
 Is this normal?
-27 Access to the Asylum Procedure 28
+32 Access to the Asylum Procedure